mahan-fcb/CGAN-Cmap-A-protein-contact-map-predictor/README.md

 ### Data and Models

-The data can be downloaded from this [link]().
+The data can be downloaded from this [link](https://drive.google.com/file/d/1jsbmcryO1_e7bsrbAZ9B9Ljhgm5j6U4K/view?usp=sharing) (Folder includes training, validation and initial test sets ( ready to use for training) and Casp 11, 12, 13, 14, and CAMEO.).
 You have to extract that to the data folder ( it would be like `data/`) .
 To download the pretrained models, you can use this [link]().
 You have to extract the models under GANTL folder (it would be like `GANTL/model/`).

 ### Using Example